cbeneke/beneke.cc-content/pages/02.blog/01.path-to-kubernetes-nextcloud-preparations/item.md

 Files which were different I re-uploaded manually (using the above defined `upload()` function).

 #### Step 2 - Update the database
 If the upload was successful and there are no differences between the datasets, the database needs to be updated to reflect the new location.
-Please be aware, that up to this point no acutal changes were made to the NextCloud instance.
-Changing the database wrongly *will* break your NextCloud instance, so make sure that you really understand what you (or the scripts I provide) are doing.
+Please be aware, that up to this point no acutal changes were made to the Nextcloud instance.
+Changing the database wrongly *will* break your Nextcloud instance, so make sure that you really understand what you (or the scripts I provide) are doing.

 I recommend to create a backup/dump of the database before the changes to have the possibility to roll them back